Quality assurance and enhancement

 Quality assurance and enhancement in education includes all activities aimed at ensuring, developing and improving the quality of the courses and study programmes.

-Quality assurance and enhancement at Lund University is based on the University’s strategic plan and policy for quality assurance and quality enhancement.
+Quality assurance and enhancement at Lund University is based on the University’s strategic plan and quality policy.
 It is also based on the national quality assurance system that the Swedish Higher Education Authority (UKÄ) is responsible for.
 The national system is based on the standards and guidelines for quality assurance in the European higher education area (ESG).

-• Establishment and discontinuation of courses and study programmes
+- Establishment and discontinuation of courses and study programmes

-• Evaluation of ongoing courses and study programmes
+- Evaluation of ongoing courses and study programmes

-• Follow-up of quality enhancement work and its results, including course evaluations and course evaluation reports
+- Follow-up of quality enhancement work and its results, including course evaluations and course evaluation reports

-Common starting points
+Common starting points in the guidelines

 Following are some examples:

-• the quality assurance activities carried out are to be fit for purpose and systematic
+- the quality assurance activities carried out are to be fit for purpose and systematic

-• the quality assurance and enhancement work is to be based on laws and regulations, and other agreements and regulatory documents
+- the quality assurance and enhancement work is to be based on laws and regulations, and other agreements and regulatory documents

-• a good quality culture where everyone feels involved, responsible and committed to the work carried out is to be present at the University
+- a good quality culture where everyone feels involved, responsible and committed to the work carried out is to be present at the University

-• peer review with external experts is to be a norm in the quality enhancement work
+- peer review with external experts is to be a norm in the quality enhancement work

-• student influence is central, therefore, students and doctoral students are to be given opportunities to participate in the planning, execution and follow-up of the quality enhancement work
+- student influence is central, therefore, students and doctoral students are to be given opportunities to participate in the planning, execution and follow-up of the quality enhancement work

-• openness and transparency are to characterise quality enhancement work at Lund University
+- openness and transparency are to characterise quality enhancement work at Lund University

 Quality criteria

-The policy also lists the quality criteria that are the basis for the quality assessments of the courses and study programmes and that are to guide all quality assurance work at Lund University.
+The guidelines also lists the quality criteria that are the basis for the quality assessments of the courses and study programmes and that are to guide all quality assurance work at Lund University.
 Regardless of the quality process design, it is to meet the eleven criteria.

 Responsibilities

-The vice-chancellor has overall responsibility for the quality of education at the University.
+The Vice-Chancellor has overall responsibility for the quality of education at the University.
 According to Lund University’s rules of procedure, the faculty board has overall responsibility for quality and development work within its organisation.
-The university-wide boards have an overall responsibility for strategic education matters at Lund University, including quality matters, within their respective areas of responsibility.

 The office is also responsible for facilitating knowledge and experience exchange between the faculties, as well as carrying out university-wide investigations that provide empirical documentation for the quality assurance work.